felipebueno/clovis/README.md

 It includes Lurker, a small module which automatically hotswaps changed Lua files in a running LÖVE project.

 # Install
-Well, maybe you should not use it yet but as it's messy and and suits my own needs but, here's how you can test it.
+Well, maybe you should not use it yet but as it's messy and suits only my own needs but here's how you can try it.
 ```bash
 git clone https://github.com/felipebueno/clovis.git
 cd clovis